Maldives

 Pan-seared red mullet garnished with a sweet potato crisp.

-Just another day in paradise: eating, reading our books, snorkeling at the house reef, and a massage.
+Just another day in paradise: eating excellent food, reading our books in the shade, snorkeling at the house reef, and indulging in yet another massage.
+We’re settling into this routine remarkably well.

-We ended the day with another fabulous meal at the JFK restaurant (JFK stands for Junk Food Kitchen, a witty dysphemism for the food they serve, in our opinion).
-We sat by the edge of the patio where it overlooks the water, observing a massive school of baby fish that swam around in circles, forming a dense dark blob in the light aquamarine water.
-Our applied mathematician friends will understand that to us, the neatly arranged fish appeared like a time-varying vector field, with curl but no divergence. 😃 Occasionally, a juvenile blacktip reef shark would boldly swim into this cloud of miniature fish, sending them into a frenzy and disrupting the choreography of their perfectly organized swim (and adding divergence to the vector field by gobbling up a few fish).
-A ripple of silver flashes alerted us to the shark’s presence as the baby fish scattered and some even jumped out of the water.
+We ended the day with another fabulous meal at the JFK restaurant (JFK stands for Junk Food Kitchen, which is a witty dysphemism for the food they actually serve, in our opinion — it’s anything but junk).
+We sat strategically by the edge of the patio where it overlooks the water, observing a massive school of baby fish that swam around in mesmerizing circles, forming a dense dark blob in the light aquamarine water.
+Our applied mathematician friends will understand and appreciate that to us, the neatly arranged fish appeared like a time-varying vector field (with curl but no divergence).
+Occasionally, a juvenile blacktip reef shark would boldly swim into this cloud of miniature fish, sending them into a complete frenzy and disrupting the choreography of their perfectly organized swim (and adding divergence to the vector field by literally gobbling up a few unfortunate fish).
+A ripple of silver flashes alerted us to the shark’s presence as the baby fish scattered in all directions and some even jumped desperately out of the water to escape.
+It was nature’s dinner theater, playing out right in front of us.

-There was a nice breeze and it was pleasant out, so we stayed after dinner for live music at the Coco bar.
+There was a nice cool breeze and it was pleasant out, so we stayed after dinner for live music at the Coco bar.
+The musician was talented and the atmosphere was relaxed.
 This was a wonderful evening, to wrap up a wonderful day.

 A juvenile blacktip reef shark hoping to snack on baby fish.